-A five-year study on the efficacy of finasteride in 801 Japanese men with androgenetic alopecia showed improvement in 99.4% of participants.
-A 16-week randomized study of male subjects with androgenetic alopecia showed that minoxidil was statistically significantly superior to the placebo in increasing hair count.
+A five-year study on the efficacy of finasteride in men with androgenetic alopecia showed improvement in 9o% of participants.
+A 120-week study of male subjects with androgenetic alopecia showed that minoxidil was statistically significantly superior to the placebo in increasing hair count.

 Finasteride is a pill, which you take orally once a day.

 Minoxidil is a topical treatment applied to your scalp twice a day.
 It is available as a liquid solution, which you apply with a dropper, and as a foam, which you apply with your hands.
 Both forms are equally effective.

 Yes!
 Finasteride and minoxidil work through different mechanisms, so there is no risk in using both products at the same time.
 In fact, taking them in tandem may even be the most effective means of tackling hair loss: A 2015 randomized and comparative study of the combined treatment of male androgenetic alopecia with oral finasteride and topical minoxidil found that “the combined medication showed the best efficacy.”